-Pavlovian conditioning or classical conditioning involves pairing a neutral stimulus with an intrinsically motivating unconditioned stimulus, or primary reinforcer, so that the neutral stimulus becomes a conditioned stimulus that can elicit a conditioned response.
+Pavlovian conditioning or classical conditioning involves pairing a neutral stimulus with an intrinsically motivating unconditioned stimulus, or primary reinforcer, that can generate an unconditioned response.
+The neutral stimulus then becomes a conditioned stimulus that can elicit a conditioned response.
 This associative learning forms the first order association.

-When paired with the conditioned stimulus generated in first-order conditioning, another neutral stimulus acquires motivational value and becomes a second conditioned stimulus.
+When paired with the conditioned stimulus generated in first-order conditioning, a new neutral stimulus acquires motivational value and becomes a second stimulus.